jazbengu/jazbengu/README.md

 ```
 🌐 Active Operations:
-├── 🔍 Researching next-gen solutions in [Your Research Area]
+├── 🔍 Researching next-gen solutions in Natrural Language Processing, Artifical Intellegence and Computer Science Education
 ├── 🛠️  Building full-stack applications that make a difference
-├── 📚 Learning [Current Tech Stack] to stay ahead of the curve
+├── 📚 Learning Native React & Ruby to stay ahead of the curve
 └── 🤝 Open to collaborations on meaningful projects
 ```